In the 1930’s, John Dillinger’s gang launched a crime spree throughout the Midwest and the FBI’s famous “G-men” were on the case.

 Nelson veered his damaged car off Northwest Highway at the entrance to North Side Park in Barrington and began firing on the agents, who also stopped.
 Helen ran to a nearby field to take cover during the gunfight.

-Barrington was incorporated in 1865 and by the early 1900’s became a regular area for relaxation for the wealthy businessmen of Chicago, 40 miles to the southeast.
+Barrington incorporated in 1865 and by the early 1900’s became a regular area for relaxation for the wealthy businessmen of Chicago, 40 miles to the southeast.

 There is ample parking available at the site, with multiple shops and restaurants to visit nearby.